Miigon/blog/_posts/golang/projects/2021-01-29-golang-project-tic-tac-toe.md

 tags: [golang, project]
 ---

+In this article, I'll go through my process of writing a simple Tic-Tac-Toe game in Golang.
+Error handling, closures, iota as well as other golang features are used to create the game.

+> Before we start:
+>
 > After some more research to the language, It seems that Go is really not _that_
 > different from order C-family programming languages.
 So I decided that it would
 > not be worthwhile to document every single detail of Golang in my blog posts, since